 I don’t tend to favor gravel because once rocks are there, they’re there forever.

 Whatever material you choose, be sure to leave pathways a wheelbarrow’s distance wide in areas where you’ll need to be working with the soil, adding amendments and activities like that.

 Most of us vegetable gardeners get so stuck on only growing the thing we always grow, that we miss out on some of the fun!

 Edible ornamentals like small peppers, Swiss chard, kale, onions, leeks and all lettuces/mustards/chois look lovely as they grow.
 They are particularly suited for the front yard if you want to maintain some semblance of ornamental-ness to your garden.

 Start Some Seeds

 If you get hooked on this vegetable gardening thing, I suggest you learn how to grow plants from seed.
-Here's a great post to get you started with that.
+Learn all about Seed Starting Indoors from Tenth Acre Farm.

 Your local agricultural university may have a planting calendar they produce every year and/or suggested planting schedules for your area.
 Use them and save yourself from pulling out your hair trying to remember it all.